ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Building a Multilingual RAG Question Answering Advisor (v2) with React, Spring AI, i18next & SEO… - <a href="https://medium.com/@vamshinizampatnam/building-a-multilingual-rag-question-answering-advisor-v2-with-react-spring-ai-i18next-seo-656dcf146ec3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Debouncing and Throttling in JavaScript: Optimize Your UI Performance - <a href="https://medium.com/@shailendrakawadkar/mastering-debouncing-and-throttling-in-javascript-optimize-your-ui-performance-9ea53d942d65?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vamshi Nizampatnam`**
+✍️ **posted by `Shailendra kawadkar`**

-<blockquote>🔄 Update Notice: This is Version 2 of our RAG Question Answering Advisor, now enhanced with internationalization and dynamic metadata…
+<blockquote>When building modern UIs, performance is king.
+Two of the most powerful (yet often misunderstood) techniques to make your frontend more…
 Continue reading on Medium »</blockquote>

 <h3>2.
-A Beginner’s Guide to Creating a React App: Understanding Hooks, Routing & API Integration Part 3 - <a href="https://medium.com/@Ukeziebenezer/a-beginners-guide-to-creating-a-react-app-understanding-hooks-routing-api-integration-part-3-df1121642e42?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What I Learned from Vercel (NEXT.JS) About Great DX - <a href="https://medium.com/@nabilmouzouna2001/what-i-learned-from-vercel-next-js-about-great-dx-e82ade4e2875?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ebenezer`**
+✍️ **posted by `Nabil Mouzouna نبيل مزونة`**

-<blockquote>Hello, Future Developers!
-Welcome back to our React journey.
-If you’ve been following along from Part 1, where we set up our first React…
+<blockquote>Reverse Engineering Vercel’s Developer Experience: Why Next.js Feels So Smooth
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Optimization: A Complete Guide to Building High-Performance React Apps - <a href="https://medium.com/@michael_41766/react-optimization-a-complete-guide-to-building-high-performance-react-apps-5679812ad2ae?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why useRef is NOT for State Management (and What To Use Instead) - <a href="https://akcoding.medium.com/why-useref-is-not-for-state-management-and-what-to-use-instead-1b8a0b576459?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michael Cox`**
+✍️ **posted by `AKCoding.com`**

-<blockquote>Introduction: Why React Optimization Matters
+<blockquote>Discover why React’s useRef hook is not meant for state management, the pitfalls of misusing it, and the best alternatives like useState…
 Continue reading on Medium »</blockquote>

-<h3>4. ⚛️ React.js Props & State: The Heartbeat of Your Components - <a href="https://medium.com/@TheEnaModernCoder/%EF%B8%8F-react-js-props-state-the-heartbeat-of-your-components-ff094644cbcc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Most React Developers Get This Wrong About useEffect - <a href="https://aneeqa-k25.medium.com/most-react-developers-get-this-wrong-about-useeffect-3b0cea5dd9a2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ena Modern Coder`**
+✍️ **posted by `Aneeqa Khan`**

-<blockquote>When you start your React.js journey, two words keep popping up over and over:
- Props and State.
+<blockquote>In React, useEffect is a powerful tool.
+It lets your component “talk” to things outside of React — like setting up a timer, syncing data…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How I Made a Shortcut for npx create-next-app@latest (Windows) - <a href="https://joodi.medium.com/how-i-made-a-shortcut-for-npx-create-next-app-latest-windows-ff3ce08ca326?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering React Query: Fetching, Caching, and Syncing Data Like a Pro - <a href="https://medium.com/@khushi71103/mastering-react-query-fetching-caching-and-syncing-data-like-a-pro-ce551d1ff98c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Khushi`**

-<blockquote>If you build Next.js projects often, you know the pain of typing
+<blockquote>If you’ve ever managed API data in React using just useEffect + useState, you know the pain:
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Integrating Okta Customer Identity Cloud with Next.js 15 for a Secure Login Page - <a href="https://medium.com/@sureshdotariya/integrating-okta-customer-identity-cloud-with-next-js-15-for-a-secure-login-page-bf7fce524d93?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Beginner-to-Advanced Guide to Next.js — From Zero to Deployment - <a href="https://medium.com/@TheblogStacker/the-complete-beginner-to-advanced-guide-to-next-js-from-zero-to-deployment-01d2bd3b0ee6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Online applications must deliver a smooth sign‑in experience without compromising security.
-Okta’s Customer Identity Cloud (CIC) provides…
+<blockquote>When I first stumbled upon Next.js, I wasn’t sure if it was “just another JavaScript framework” or something truly game-changing.
+Spoiler…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Resolving Memory Leaks in Next.js Applications During Containerized Deployments - <a href="https://medium.com/@Adekola_Olawale/resolving-memory-leaks-in-next-js-applications-during-containerized-deployments-f2db2e10403c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Next.js 15 Guide — From Basics to Full-Stack Mastery - <a href="https://medium.com/@theHackHabitual/the-ultimate-next-js-15-guide-from-basics-to-full-stack-mastery-0c4995c3362f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adekola Olawale`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>Struggling with memory leaks in your Next.js app on Docker/Kubernetes?
-Learn to spot, fix, and prevent crashes before they happen
+<blockquote>“If React is your sword, Next.js is your armor — it makes you stronger, faster, and unstoppable.” ⚔️
 Continue reading on Medium »</blockquote>

 <h3>3.
-AI Tools Every Frontend Developer Should Master in 2025 - <a href="https://medium.com/codetodeploy/ai-tools-every-frontend-developer-should-master-in-2025-9e6d141edb11?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to create an HTTPS server in Node.js and Next.js - <a href="https://medium.com/@pmwickramaratna/how-to-create-an-https-server-in-node-js-and-next-js-61fc417d76f8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Avijit Ghosh`**
+✍️ **posted by `Wickramaratna`**

-<blockquote>Top AI Tools to Boost Productivity, Speed Up Development, and Build Smarter React & Next.js Apps in 2025
+<blockquote>Nowadays, all web services on the web work over HTTPS; hence, it’s a good idea to use HTTPS in local development.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-View Transition Api — A story of better Transition. - <a href="https://medium.com/@anandmanash321/view-transition-api-a-story-of-better-transition-3cc7fc8720dc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What I Learned from Vercel (NEXT.JS) About Great DX - <a href="https://medium.com/@nabilmouzouna2001/what-i-learned-from-vercel-next-js-about-great-dx-e82ade4e2875?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manash Anand`**
+✍️ **posted by `Nabil Mouzouna نبيل مزونة`**

-<blockquote>So, while I was surfing X I got curious from a developer ( X: karaan_dev )
-making cool transition on light/dark mode. check what it is here
+<blockquote>Reverse Engineering Vercel’s Developer Experience: Why Next.js Feels So Smooth
 Continue reading on Medium »</blockquote>

 <h3>5.
-Next.js 15 in 2025: Features, Best Practices, and Why It’s Still the Framework to Beat - <a href="https://javascript.plainenglish.io/next-js-15-in-2025-features-best-practices-and-why-its-still-the-framework-to-beat-a535c7338ca8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 App Router File Structure: Master Nested Layouts + ShadCN UI Dark Mode Setup (2025) - <a href="https://javascript.plainenglish.io/next-js-15-app-router-file-structure-master-nested-layouts-shadcn-ui-dark-mode-setup-2025-00241e0951e0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas Wade`**
+✍️ **posted by `Nilupul Perera`**

-<blockquote>Next.js 15 is here with Turbopack, streaming, and edge features.
-Learn what’s new, best practices, and why it’s still #1 in 2025.
+<blockquote>Spent hours debugging Next.js routing only to realize it’s the folder structure that’s messing you up?
+You’re not alone — 67% of devs…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-Server Actions in Next.js: The Game-Changer That’s Reducing Code by 50% - <a href="https://medium.com/@priya.thevar89/server-actions-in-next-js-the-game-changer-thats-reducing-code-by-50-cc239e962eb0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Claude Sonnet 4 And Gpt-5: Vibe Coding a Accounting Program, Part 1 - <a href="https://medium.com/@necdetarda123/claude-sonnet-4-and-gpt-5-vibe-coding-a-accounting-program-part-1-a2b7141ef5d1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Necdetarda`**

+<blockquote>Artificial intelligence, the latest hype of recent times, has brought along many debates.
+Continue reading on Medium »</blockquote>

+<h3>7.
+Claude Sonnet 4 Ve Gpt-5 ile Vibe Coding: Muhasebe programı kodlamak: Bölüm 1 - <a href="https://medium.com/@necdetarda123/claude-sonnet-4-ve-gpt-5-ile-vibe-coding-muhasebe-program%C4%B1-kodlamak-b%C3%B6l%C3%BCm-1-4e559a715523?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Priya Raja`**
+✍️ **posted by `Necdetarda`**

-<blockquote>How Next.js Server Actions eliminate the need for separate API routes and transform full-stack development
+<blockquote>If You’re not a turkish known reader, you can read that article from english.
 Continue reading on Medium »</blockquote>

 <br/>